Tsunehisa VG10 Damascus Tsuchime Gyuto 180mm

 +381612405551

-When it comes to hand-forged Japanese knives, this series would be said to have an excellent price-quality ratio.
-The perfect combination of damask patterns and forging marks with the European style handle make this knife highly desirable among professional chefs and hobbyists.
+When it comes to hand-forged Japanese knives, this series stands out for its excellent price-quality ratio.
+The combination of damask patterns and forging marks with a European-style handle makes this knife extremely desirable among professional chefs and hobbyists.

-The shape of this knife is called Gyuto, which means "cow sword" in translation.
-It is considered a universal knife suitable for all kitchen tasks and its shape allows you to cut and chop with pleasure.
-The thin blade will give you the feeling that the food does not resist when cutting and you will feel the famous sharpness of Japanese steel.
+The shape of this knife is known as Gyuto, which translates to "cow sword".
+It is considered a universal knife, ideal for all kitchen tasks.
+Its shape allows for easy cutting and chopping, while the thin blade feels as if the food offers no resistance.
+You will feel the true charm of the sharpness of Japanese steel.

-The blade is made of VG10 steel that is coated with multiple layers of damascus and tsuchime forging marks.
-VG-10 is one of the most popular and highly regarded Japanese stainless steels for making kitchen knives.
-It has strong corrosion resistance and can provide very good sharpness.
-In Japanese, ``tsuchime'' means ``nailed'' and you'll see actual hammer marks on the blade.
-This finish does two things: it gives the knife a look reminiscent of ancient Japanese hand-crafting techniques, and it creates tiny air pockets that prevent an absolute vacuum from forming, so particularly starchy foods like potatoes can't stick to the knife.
+The blade is made of VG10 steel, coated with layers of damascus and tsuchime with traces of forging.
+VG10 is one of the most respected Japanese stainless steels for kitchen knives, known for its high resistance to corrosion and the ability to achieve exceptional sharpness.
+In Japanese, "tsuchime" means "nailed," and the hammer marks on the blade have a dual function: they give the knife an authentic, hand-crafted look, reminiscent of ancient Japanese techniques, and they create small air pockets that prevent vacuums from forming.
+Thanks to this, starchy foods such as potatoes will not stick to the knife.

-The handle of the knife is made in European style, from stabilized wood secured with three steel rivets and secured with a stainless steel collar that is welded where the handle and blade meet.
+The handle of the knife is made in European style from stabilized wood, fastened with three steel rivets.
+A stainless steel collar is welded at the hilt and blade junction, providing additional strength and stability.

 Specifications